Rick-Phoenix/sketch/docs/src/config_files_gen.md

 If extra arguments are provided, the generated config will populated with the values of these arguments.
 So if we run `sketch --templates-dir "/path/to/templates"`, `templates_dir` will be set to that path in the generated config.

->⚠️ Since the default `sketch.yaml` file is always automatically detected, if there is such a file in the cwd and you want to create a new config with certain values, you need to use `--ignore-config-file` to ignore the config file's values.
+Since the default `sketch.yaml` file is always automatically detected, if there is such a file in the cwd and you want to create a new config with certain values, you need to use `--ignore-config-file` to ignore the config file's values.

+>⚠️ with this command --out-dir is interpreted as a setting for the generated config.
+Therefore, the path to the new config must be an absolute path or relative to the cwd.

 Command: